truebqccq/portfolio/Sanguosha Card Game/README.md

 ***FULL CREDIT GOES TO THE ORIGINAL CREATOR AT: https://github.com/kevinychen/sanguosha***

-After finding the original version, my friend Raymond (https://github.com/Stinggyray) and I wanted to add our own mechanics/expansions missing in the original, which is exactly what we did!\
+After finding the original version, my friend Raymond (@Stinggyray) and I wanted to add our own mechanics/expansions missing in the original instance, which is exactly what we did!\
 My version of the game can be found at the following link: https://github.com/truebqccq/sanguosha